rbangueses/int-hist-task-canvas-poc/README.md

 # Interaction History on Task Canvas Tab

 This sample plugin presents interaction history within the Flex Task Canvas Tab.
 In the current implementation, the data is stored in a Google Firestore NoSQL document database.
-All customers will be identified by the phone number, i.e. the unique identifier for a customer interaciton record will be the phone number.
+All customers will be identified by the phone number, i.e. the unique identifier for a customer interaction record will be the phone number.

 This plugin provides the following capabilities:
 - Present the interaction history of the caller phone number to the agent by default.
 The agent can then select a reason for the contact and leave a comment for future reference.
 In the event there is no customer interaction history record, the agent can create a new customer record.
 The agent can also search for a different number.